 East 72nd Street Between Madison and Park

 The brownstone on 72nd between Madison & Park Ave has the best Halloween Decorations on the Upper East Side.
-The decor is unbelievable and there’s so much of it!
-The dragon breathes smoke, the spider eats a moving body and every once in a while, one of the statues makes a sound.
+This decor is unbelievable and there’s so much of it!
+This dragon breathes smoke, the spider eats a moving body and every once in a while, one of the statues makes a sound.

 But the best part is that they add even more decorations on Halloween night and folks flock from all parts of the city to check it out.